ArnoldMajor/Phase-0-project-my-personal-portfolio/README.md

 ---

 ## **Known Issues**
 - The contact form is currently static and does not send emails.
-Future updates will include integrating an email service (e.g., EmailJS or a backend server).
+Future updates will include integrating an email service.
-- Performance could be improved for larger project image files by implementing lazy loading.

 ---

 ## **Future Improvements**
 - Add a blog section to share development insights.
 - Include more interactive animations using JavaScript.
-- Implement a dark mode for better accessibility.
+- Implement a light mode as an option for visitors.
 - Optimize for faster loading times.

 ---